Sandeep-1405/CRUD-operations-using-MYSQL/README.md

 Onclick Update button it updates the Existing User Information

+Here, I used `PUT` HTTP Method to modify the existing data

 ## Delete Screenshot

 ![image](https://github.com/Sandeep-1405/INI8-Assignment/assets/107021866/95c4678f-ac17-4ebb-b03b-6fccd970ead8)

 Onclick Delete Button User will be Deleted from the Database

+Here, I used `DELETE` HTTP Method to remove data from database

 ## Error handling and validation